alnvdl/alnvdl.github.io/_posts/2018-02-10-not-everyone-has-real-broadband.md

 **Constant app updates**

 Some developers **really** like updating their apps.
 While it's nice to have up-to-date software, with all the bug fixes and improvements that come with it, it can also become an annoyance for those with slow internet links.
-You end with dozens of 30 MB-plus app updates every week, and while those are downloading, internet speeds are noticeably affected for both myself and other users.
+You end with dozens of 30 MB-plus app updates every week, and while those are downloading, internet speeds are noticeably affected for everyone else.

 I don't mind having frequent updates, but do we really need two updates for Google Sheets every week?